EDiLD/RShiny-EC2Bootstrap/README.md

     -   At this point, you can use a text editor (unfortunately we can only use CLI and non-GUI text editors) to change the line `listen 3838;` to `listen 80;`

+    -   Makes sure to save the changes and restart the server:
+    ```bash
+    sudo restart shiny-server
+    ```
-    -   Makes sure to save the changes and you can now access your shiny instances without specifying the `3838` port number!
+    - you can now access your shiny instances without specifying the `3838` port number!

-- And we're done!

 <sub>([back to contents](#contents))</sub>